ckhowell/mg/_posts/18-11-25-caring-for-screens.md

 ---
 layout: post
 title: Caring for your shower screen
+intro: Our 6 easy tips and tricks for pro-longing and maintaining your shower screen.
 blockquote: By following this information, you will pro-long and maintain your shower screens life span.
 image: /img/showerscreens/panel/hero/panel-hero.jpg
 ---